Regime change in the West

 This is the philosophy behind the OMN and other #4opens projects, build something simple, open, and adaptable, and let communities shape it for their needs.

 How you can help rewild the web.
-If you’re tired of Big Tech gatekeeping your online life, there are ways to push back: Ditch corporate platforms – Explore the Fediverse and self-hosted alternatives.
-Support open projects – Contribute to decentralized media, grassroots organizing, and federated tech.
-Spread the word – Help others see that another internet is possible.
+If you’re tired of Big Tech gatekeeping your online life, there are ways to push back by ditching corporate platforms to explore the #Fediverse and self-hosted alternatives.
+Support open projects by contribute to decentralized media, grassroots organizing, and federated tech.
+Spread the word to help others see that another internet is possible.

 The internet can be beautiful again, but only if we reclaim it.
 What do you think?
-Is a truly open internet still possible?
+Is an open internet still possible?
 What are your favourite-decentralized projects?
 Let’s discuss. #RewildTheWeb #InternetIsBeautiful #OMN

 The Open Society and its Media (Mark S. Miller at GMU, 1991?)